wgrodzicki/CS50X_Final_Project/README.md

 # **The Eradicator**
-## Wojciech Grodzicki's CS50x Final Project
-#

 This is "The Eradicator", a 2D side-scroller game available directly in the browser.
 You can play it straight away or, optionally, register to set up an account and keep track of your scores!
 Take a look at [my video](https://youtu.be/YYejFXN4yGc) explaining the project.
+You can play the game [here](https://wgrodzicki.pythonanywhere.com/).

 ![Menu sample](static/images/menu_sample.png)